warmcat/libwebsockets/README.md

 See `READMEs/README.lws_system.md` for details.

+## `lws_system`: ntpclient

+Optional lws system service enabled by cmake `-DLWS_WITH_SYS_NTPCLIENT` intercepts the `lws_system` `TIME_VALID` state and performs ntpclient to get the date and time before entering `TIME_VALID`.
+This allows user code to validate tls certificates correctly knowing the current date and time by the time it reached OPERATIONAL.

 ## Connection Validity tracking

 Lws now allows you to apply a policy for how long a network connection may go